 Catahoula Leopard Dogs are wonderful companions.
-They are not, however, for everyone.
+These leopard dogs are not, however, for everyone.
 If you are a first-time dog owner, you should probably choose a different breed.

 Here are eleven things you should know about the Catahoula Leopard Dog:

 Two Catahoulas on either side of a cattle dog.
 Notice the dogs have very different colored coats.
-The Catahoula has a number of color patterns on their coats.
+The dog has a number of color patterns on their coats.
 Photo Courtesy of Shannon Nachajko.

-- 1) The Catahoula was developed in Louisiana
+- 1) History of the Catahoula – Originated in Louisiana

 - 2) Catahoulas have spread beyond the Gulf Coast.